jonnonz1/nz-statute-book/acts/public/1987/new-zealand-nuclear-free-zone-disarmament-and-arms-control-act-1987.md

 ### 14 Offences and penalties
 (1) Every person commits an offence against this Act who contravenes or fails to comply with any provision of sections 5 to 8.
-(2) Every person who commits an offence against this Act is liable on conviction on indictment to imprisonment for a term not exceeding 10 years.
+(2) Every person who commits an offence against this Act is liable on conviction to imprisonment for a term not exceeding 10 years.

 ### 15 Consent of Attorney-General to proceedings in relation to offences
-(1) No information shall be laid against any person for—except with the consent of the Attorney-General:
+(1) No charging document may be filed against any person for—except with the consent of the Attorney-General:
   (a) an offence against this Act; or
-  (b) the offence of conspiring to commit an offence against this Act; or (c) the offence of attempting to commit an offence against this Act,— provided that a person alleged to have committed any offence mentioned in this subsection may be arrested, or a warrant for any such person's arrest may be issued and executed, and any such person may be remanded in custody or on bail, notwithstanding that the consent of the Attorney-General to the laying of an information for the offence has not been obtained, but no further or other proceedings shall be taken until that consent has been obtained.
+  (b) the offence of conspiring to commit an offence against this Act; or (c) the offence of attempting to commit an offence against this Act,— provided that a person alleged to have committed any offence mentioned in this subsection may be arrested, or a warrant for any such person's arrest may be issued and executed, and any such person may be remanded in custody or on bail, notwithstanding that the consent of the Attorney-General to the filing of a charging document for the offence has not been obtained, but no further or other proceedings shall be taken until that consent has been obtained.
 (2) The Attorney-General may, before deciding whether or not to give consent under subsection (1), make such inquiries as the Attorney-General thinks fit.

 **Public Advisory Committee on Disarmament and Arms Control**